kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

 	+ The model must be the correct size: the outer edge of the plasma (SOL) is fixed at $r = 0$; the inner boundary is at $r = -\infty$; and at $r = \infty$, the $T$ and $n$ are forced to drop towards zero, giving conditions in Eq.
 4-38 (or Eq.
 5-9).

-+ An assumption can be made about the transport coefficients, which allows us to solve the steady-state $n$ and $T$ profiles as a function of particle diffusivity alone:
++ An assumption can be made about the transport coeffs., which allows us to solve the steady-state $n$ and $T$ profiles as a function of particle diffusivity alone:
 	$$\chi(Z) \,=\, \frac{D(Z)}{\zeta(\gamma - 1)}$$

 	+ The value of the radial electric field is determined by the roots of Eq.
 4-43, shown in Eq.
 4.44